fazibear/screen_saviour.nvim/README.md

 ```

 ## Usage
-You can trigger it using simple command to run a random registered animation:
+You can start screen saver with simple command:
 ```
 :ScreenSaviour
 ```